 A lot of designers create this structure as their first scenario.
 It's easier to manage than full branching, and all the teacherly feedback feels familiar and "helpful."
 But do adults really learn best when they're constantly interrupted and corrected?
 How might the structure and feedback affect people's motivation?

-Scenario design online course
+Scenario design toolkit